 - Good variety of channels - entertainment, factual, kids, music, movies, sport and more

-- Only way to get Sky Atlantic, which shows many hit US shows, such as Game of Thrones, first
+- Only way to get Sky Atlantic, which airs a lot of hit US shows first, such as Game of Thrones

-- Sky+ HD box lets you pause and rewind live TV, and record hours-worth
+- Sky Q box lets you pause and rewind live TV, and record hours-worth

 - Slick, fast interface and easy-to-use electronic programme guide

-- Sky Movies regularly premieres the biggest films first on UK TV
+- Sky Cinema regularly premieres the biggest films first on UK TV

-- Sky Sports has the widest collection of sports on TV, including Premier League football, Aviva Premiership rugby, international cricket, golf, Formula One and more
+- Sky Sports has what may be the widest collection of sports on TV, including Premier League football, Aviva Premiership rugby, international cricket, golf, Formula One and more

-- Tons of catch-up TV, on-demand box sets, movies and more
+- Lots of catch-up TV, on-demand box sets, movies and more

-- Sky Go included - watch Sky anywhere on PC, smartphone, games consoles and more
+- Sky Go lets you watch Sky anywhere on PC, smartphone, games consoles and more

 What’s bad about Sky TV?